tarunluthra123/Kollab-Space/README.md

 A collaborative work environment for teams and friends to work together with increased productivity in sophisticated environment.

-The project has been deployed on Heroku and can be viewed [here](https://kollab-space.herokuapp.com/).
+The project has been deployed on render.com and can be viewed [here](https://kollab-space.onrender.com/).

 ### About the project